nicholasmordecai/faux.js/README.md

 ![npm](https://img.shields.io/npm/v/lumis?style=flat-square)

 # Lumis

-> Automatically create factory and fake data from typescript interfaces
+## Automatically create factory and fake data from typescript interfaces

+> Please note, this is still very early development and has not been tested in a production envirnoment!

 ## Prerequisites